-- 2.1 Write the function for a linear transformation that maps [0,255] into [64,128].
-What will this transformation do to the histograms of Figure 2.10 (approximately)? - 2.2 Make a general statement of the effects any linear transformation will have on the histogram?
-Will the proportions change?
-Explain. - 2.3 Suppose that an image had a histogram that showed a high proportion of pixels in the middle gray range, and that here is where it is suspected that a lot of detail lies.
-Design a transformation that blacks out the lowest and highest gray levels and stretches the middle grays.
-Give the equation(s) for this transformation. - 2.4 How can the transformation of Exercise 2.3 be implemented in Matlab?
-In Xview?
-In LView Pro? - 2.5 Use XView to display lena256.tif and then use the Intensity box to transform the image to make it have lower contrast.
-Now equalize the histogram.
-What is the result?
-How does it compare with the histogram equalization of the original image? - 2.6 Design a linear transformation of gray levels that stretches out the darkest and lightest shades of gray but compresses the gray levels between, say, approximately 80 and 180.
+2.1 Write the function for a linear transformation that maps [0, 255] into [64, 128].
+What will this transformation do to the histograms of Figure 2.10 (approximately)?
+What are the slopes and vertical axis-intercept?
+Write the function for a piecewise linear transformation that maps [64, 128] into [0, 255] also.

+2.2 Make a general statement of the effects any piecewise linear transformation will have on the histogram?
+What about the proportions on subintervals - do they change?
+Explain.
+Can a logarithmic type of transformation be approximated with a piecewise linear transformation?
+Explain with graph drawings.

+2.3 Suppose that an image had a histogram that showed a high proportion of pixels in the middle gray range, and that here is where it is suspected that a lot of detail lies.
+Design a nonlinear transformation that compresses the lowest and highest gray levels and stretches the middle grays.
+Give the equation for this transformation.

+2.4 How can the transformation of Exercise 2.1 be implemented in Matlab?
+What about the transformation in Exercise 2.3.

+2.5 Design a linear transformation of gray levels that stretches out the darkest and lightest shades of gray but compresses the gray levels between 80 and 180.
 Show the equations for T.

-- 2.7 Design a nonlinear transformation using LView Pro that approximates the linear transformation of Exercise 2.6. - 2.8 Graph the linear transformation with slope of -1 that maps 0 to 255 and 255 to 0.
+2.6 Graph the linear transformation with slope of -1 that maps 0 to 255 and 255 to 0.
 What does this transformation do to an image?
-Implement this using LView Pro.
-Repeat with XView. - 2.9 Find a way to use Matlab to make an image into a negative image via the mapping $f \rightarrow 255$ f (use the help menu for functions for image processing). - 2.10 Write a high level pseudo-code algorithm to map an image via a sigmoid function. - 2.11 Write a pseudo-code algorithm to read a PGM P5 image file and write a new P5 image file that is the negative of the original image that has the middle gray levels stretched. - 2.12 Compile the program of Appendix 2.A and build in the sigmoid nonlinear transformation.
+Implement this using Matlab.

+2.7 Find a way to use Matlab to make an image into a negative image via the mapping f = 1.0 - f (recall Matlab standardizes gray level to values between 0 and 1).
+Use the help menu for functions for image processing and look for subtraction of images under the Image Processing Toolbox item).

+2.8 Write a high level (pseudo-code - see the histogram algorithm for a model) algorithm to map an image via a sigmoid function.

+2.9 Write a pseudo-code algorithm to read a PGM P5 image file and write a new P5 image file that is the negative of the original image that has the middle gray levels stretched.

+2.10 Compile the program of Appendix 2.A and build in the sigmoid nonlinear transformation.
 Run this on the image building.pgm (P5) and write the results to a new P5 image file.
 Study the results and compare with the original.
 Now change the parameters a and b one at a time in a nonnegligible manner.
-What are the effects?
+Describe the effects of increasing/decreasing these.